 New Zealand's major banks, including ANZNZ, remain exposed to wholesale funding conditions and in particular, offshore funding markets.
-That said, the bank maintains a good deposit franchise, with its deposit growth of 4.2% largely in line with loan growth of 4.5% during the 2022 fiscal year.
-The bank's loans to total deposits ratio improved to 113% in 2022 from a pre-COVID levels of 122% in 2019.
-However, we expect these trends to start to reverse, in line with the wind back of government stimulus and the recovery in household consumption.
+That said, the bank maintains a strong deposit franchise, its proportion of loans to customer deposits remained largely stable at 113% as of March 2023, an improvement from the pre-COVID level of 121% as of March 2019.
+However, we expect these trends to start to reverse as rising living costs and higher mortgage repayments reduce the saving capacity of households.

-After declining during the pandemic, the bank's wholesale funding issuance is likely to normalise following the expiration of the RBNZ's Funding for Lending Programme, which was established in November 2020 in response to the pandemic and provided a source of low-cost funding.
+Following the expiration of the RBNZ's Funding for Lending Programme, which was introduced in response to the pandemic, the bank's wholesale funding issuance is likely to rise.
 As an offset to the tightening in funding conditions, New Zealand banks benefit from access to the central bank's repo facility which allows ANZNZ to rapidly monetize its large mortgage book.
-As of 30 September 2022, the bank held NZD10,800 million self originated residential mortgage backed securities (RMBS) on its balance sheet that are readily available to be pledged with the RBNZ.
+As of 31 March 2023, the bank held NZD10.6 billion self originated residential mortgage backed securities (RMBS) on its balance sheet that are readily available to be pledged with the RBNZ.